chrisjeremy84/my_porfolio/README.md

 * [Setup](#setup)

 ## Introduction
 This repository contauns codes used for the delopment of my own personal [portfolio](https://chrisjeremie.ga/), Please feel free to tune and improve the code if you'd like.
-The website does contain a few minor issues, but all of that can be fixed quite easily.
+The website does contain a few minor issues, but all of that can be fixed quite easily. you can find these issues in the issues section

 ## Objective
 The objective of this project is use requests as to get food searched by a user.